 A meibography visualizes the morphology of the meibomian glands through a series of high-definition digital images.
 The images allow the eye doctor to observe the architecture of the glands by revealing the gland size, structure, and any structural abnormalities.

 Diagnosing MGD with certainty and clarity allows the eye doctor to prescribe the most appropriate treatment to alleviate your painful symptoms.

 Yes.
 After diagnosis, your eye doctor will choose from a variety of treatments available.

 The earlier MGD is detected, the better.
 If not treated early on, it can cause corneal damage and even vision loss.
 If you feel eye irritation and suspect you have MGD, contact The Dry Eye Center Of NY & NJ today to schedule your appointment.

-The Dry Eye Center Of NY & NJ serves patients from New York City, Newark, Jersey City, and Elizabeth, throughout New York.
+The Dry Eye Center Of NY & NJ serves patients from New York City, Montclair, Livingston, and South Orange, throughout New York.